SerIsNull/CPP_CalcBit/README.md

 ==========================================
 Descriptions of using and installation:  +
 ==========================================
 1. Run make utility.
-You'll get binary-file;
+You'll get a binary-file;
-2. Run binary-file such as CalcBitwise;
+2. Run binary-file such as a CalcBitwise;
-3. If you need to install this calculator then;
+3. If you need to install this calculator then you need to run this command such as "make install" after item one;
-you need to run this command such as "make install" after item one;
+4. If you need to uninstall it then you need to run the command such as "make uninstall" after item three;
-4. If you need to uninstall it then yoy need you need to run the command such as "make uninstall" after item three;
+5. At the end you can delete all the resulting files "make clean".
-5. At the end you can delete all the resulting files after item one.
+You need to do it after item one.

 =========================================
 Description of the programm		+